KennySLB/leje/README.md

 What do we need to prototype ?

 Crossing the algorithms of needs with the algorithms behind language.
 It’s all about language as we can see with Google or Facebook for examples.

+ANALYSIS THROUGH THE 8 CORE DRIVES

+1) Epic Meaning & Calling

+When a player upload a new algorithm of life (like building a community), it helps every other player going through the same experience.
+It’s the player’s own quest linked to the big quest the human species is living.

+2) Development & Accomplishment

+An algorithm is a series of steps to come to a result.
+So each completion of a step is an accomplishment to the fulfilment of the specific need.

+There will also be “levels of needs”.
+The player feel good about themselves when they reach a new level of development.

+3) Empowerment of Creativity & Feedback

+Le Je lets people express their core creativity : sharing the most basic or complex algorithms running their everyday lives.

+When other players try the algorithms another player uploaded.
+They can give him feedback.

+What about the efficiency of this algorithm ?
+What can be changed to make it more efficient ?

+I got this algorithm dealing with the same problem, let’s share and let’s see what people like the most.
+Could we take your algorithm and mine and create a third algorithm dealing about the specific issue ?

+4) Ownership & Possession

+The avatar is her own avatar.
+Customize to reflect her personality on the most basic level (values, strengths, passions, goal in life).

+The player get coins when he upload the game or the algorithms of the game.

+Some player will surely have their set of algorithms and be proud of that.

+5) Social Influence & Relatedness

+A player can craft a totally new and useful algorithms.
+Lots of player will feel good thanks to this guy.

+Some algorithm will new teamwork to be created, and they’ll new teamwork to be completed.
+When you build a house, you need to include people in the process.
+That is why, I find it interesting that the game is in mobilphone.
+So the player could directly text or call the person he needs to fulfil his needs.

+A player can see her friends reaching a certain level of development in the game.
+And feeling the need to get there.

+A kind of mentorship can be developed.
+If a player runs well on an algorithm it has become a habit.
+So this is easy for him.
+But a newbie comes and get a hard time with this same algorithm.
+He could ask the habit player for help, guidance…

+6) Scarcity & Impatience

+We can add a leaderboard with the pour cent of people reaching the levels of development.
+So people at the bottom of the level will have the desire to go top.

+Same with the number of algorithms a person have uploaded in each levels.

+7) Unpredictability & Curiosity

+When you start Le Je.
+It asks “what do you need ?”

+The player then reply about his need.
+And the algorithm of the game gives him the process/algorithms corresponding to the specific need.
+Or it can give him the next smallest action to the fulfilment of the need (in this case, there is a lot more unpredictability because the player won’t really know what path he will walk!).
+When we want something, we don’t really know HOW to get it.
+So the path is often chaotic and unpredictable.
+For hardcore gamer of Le Je, it is unpredictable too.
+Because when all your needs are met, there is no other level of development and no other algorithms to run.
+God, who knows what will come next ?
+What needs will arise ?
+What algorithms will be created to meet those needs ?

+8) Loss & Avoidance

+A player got an idea to evolve the game or an algorithms part of the game, if he don’t act quickly.
+Another player may have upload the evolution he saw.
+And losing the coins associated with the evolution.

+Leaving the game means losing all of the upload algorithms and coins.
+And the network developed there.

 IN FRENCH =